 Decides to continue the Regional Working Group on Tsunami Warning and Mitigation System in the South China Sea Region.
 Elected Chair is Dr Dakui WANG (China) with Vice-Chair to be elected.
 The Terms of Reference for this group remains unchanged;

-Decides to dissolve the Task Team on Establishment of a South China Sea Tsunami Advisory Center of the Regional Working Group on Tsunami Warning and Mitigation in the South China Sea noting that the South China Sea Tsunami Advisory Center has been in full operation since November 5th, 2019 and the purpose of the Task Team has been completed successfully.
+Decides to dissolve the Task Team on Establishment of a South China Sea Tsunami Advisory Center of the Regional Working Group on Tsunami Warning and Mitigation in the South China Sea noting that the South China Sea Tsunami Advisory Center has been in full operation since November 5th, 2019 and the purpose of the Task Team has been completed successfully;

+Decides to establish a Task Team of the Regional Working Group on Tsunami Warning and Mitigation in the South China Sea Region on Capacity Building and Information Exchange with Terms of Reference as in the Appendix to Recommendation ICG/PTWS-WG-SCS-X.1.
+Elected Chair is XXX (XXX) with Vice-Chair to be elected.